Mqtth3w/InstaFollowBack/README.md

  4. Optionally you can unfollow them.

 ## old
 This folder contain an equal version but without the GUI.
+So doesn't require tkinter.